thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Perhaps the best approach is to to confirm that one or more of these variables is in Free status and then run Search.

+**Note:**
+In this case of unrealistically high stress at point 2, if Cycle_Life is Fixed or has either MIN or MAX constraints enabled, Search is not likely to find a solution that is judged to be FEASIBLE.

 See also:
  - [Cycle Life section of Spring Design Overview](/docs/Help/SpringDesign/spring_oview.html#cycleLife)